kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

 = 2.0.7 =
+* Added red play button to the list of play buttons.
 * Added support for three more post types (any, home_slider, nectar_slider).
 * Fix: Display videos on BuddyPress activity streams.
-* Fix: Duplicate branding links (as seen on BuddyPress activity streams).
+* Fix: Don't duplicate branding links (as seen on BuddyPress activity streams).
 * Fix: Actually clear oembed cache when post is updated.

 = 2.0.6 =